jfspps/Data-Structures-and-Algorithms/1_Essential_C_and_C++.md

 	}

 ## References ##
 References are aliases to variables, and not part of C. They do not create copies of variables they reference to in any function call (other than `main()`).
+Unlike pointers, __references are immutable__ and so must be assigned as an alias to one variable for the program's entire lifecycle.

 Functions which handle the references do not reside in separate stack frames and instead are part of the `main()` stack frame.

     //general form i: type & identifier
 	int main(){